 I love a good, cheesy potatoes au gratin for a holiday side dish, or just a hearty side dish when entertaining; however, its 2017 and we all eat a lot healthier than that (for the most part).
-So, let’s transform that cheesy au gratin and make a dairy free but still delicious dish, shall we?
+So, let’s transform that cheesy au gratin and make a dairy-free but still delicious Whole30/Paleo Potato-Leek Au Gratin, shall we?

 Potatoes sliced oh-so thinly, filled with a delicious saute of onion and leeks, and then smothered in a delicious, creamy sauce and baked to perfection– I mean, is cheese really necessary?
 Not really!!
 I mean, it’s hard to say goodbye to cheese, I totally get it, but if you are going to go cheese-less this dish is the way to do it!

-If you don’t already have a mandolin to slice potatoes paper thin, I recommend you getting one before the holidays!
+If you don’t already have a mandolin to slice the potatoes paper-thin, I recommend you getting one before the holidays!
 I have this one and it works great and is easy to use and store.

-So, get to slicing and make this potato and leek au gratin for your healthy holiday menu!!
+So, get to slicing and make this Whole30/Paleo Potato-Leek Au Gratin for your healthy holiday menu!!
 Enjoy!

 - 3 lbs. large yellow potato